yh-hust/PDF-Wukong/README.md

 Please refer to Technical Report for more details.

 ## Environment
-In Progress
+In Progress...

 ## Train
-In Progress
+In Progress...

 ## Inference
-In Progress
+In Progress...

 ## Checkpoint
 will be released soon

 ## Demo
-In Progress
+In Progress...

 ## Citing PDF-Wukong
 ## Copyright
 <!-- If you wish to refer to the baseline results published here, please use the following BibTeX entries: -->
-In Progress
+In Progress...

 PDF-Wukong project is intended for non-commercial use only.
 For commercial inquiries, please contact Prof. Wei Chen at lemuria_chen@hust.edu.cn.